Weirdly enough, I have had more luck meeting/seeing famous people while travelling rather than in my own

 On the other hand, I’ve been pretty lucky when it comes to meeting famous people while travelling, especially in Birmingham, UK.
 One may pass a celebrity on the streets of London quite regularly, it’s not often that you get to interact with them a little up close and on a more personal level.
-Because I used to blog about films earlier, I thankfully have a few contact – yes, even I have contacts – because of whom, over time, I got to attend film premieres in the city and the following two stand out;
+Because I used to blog about films earlier, I thankfully have a few contacts – yes, even I have contacts – because of whom, over time, I got to attend film premieres in the city and the following two stand out;

 This wasn’t my first premiere, so the craziness of the fans shouting and lining up on both sides of the red carpet didn’t come across as much of a surprise.
 Moreover, the event was a subtle affair, brilliantly managed, that placed focus primarily on the film, but not without the glamour that every premiere should rightfully have.

-Locke released to critical acclaim, if not commercial, and is highly recommended if you enjoy character driven pieces that throw out other diversions to focus primarily on human emotion.
+Locke released to critical acclaim, if not commercial, and is highly recommended if you enjoy character-driven pieces that throw out other diversions to focus primarily on human emotion.

-The event was beautifully organized with gracious hosts and a sense of joy and laughter all around.
+The event was beautifully organised with gracious hosts and a sense of joy and laughter all around.
 A Lorax character danced and mingled with children and adults alike on the carpet along with balloon makers and face painters doing the rounds on the sides.

 As expected, the arrival of Danny DeVito – iconic enough for ya? – was greeted with unanimous cheering from all the fans present around the carpet.